Dansby Swanson Player Props: Cubs vs. White Sox

-The Chicago Cubs, including Dansby Swanson (.295 on-base percentage in past 10 games, 53 points below season-long percentage), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+On Wednesday, Dansby Swanson (.585 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 8:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Cardinals.
+In his previous game, he reached base in all four of his plate appearances (3-for-3 with two home runs and four RBI) against the White Sox.

 Dansby Swanson Game Info & Props vs. the White Sox